-Believe it or not, even Alzheimer’s and neurodegenerative disease patients can benefit from a plant-based diet.
+Believe it or not, even people with Alzheimer’s disease and other neurodegenerative conditions can benefit from a plant-based diet.
 While there are few documented cases of reversal, most are preventable.
 In fact, a comprehensive report conducted by husband and wife team, Drs.
-Dean and Ayesha Sherzai concluded that over 90% of Alzheimer’s cases are preventable.
+Dean and Ayesha Sherzai, concluded that over 90% of Alzheimer’s cases are preventable.

-For more on how diet affects Alzheimer’s and brain health, check out this article by Dr. Michael Greger here.
+For more on how diet affects Alzheimer’s and brain health, check out this article by Dr. Michael Greger.

-Did you know that plant-based diets can help prevent cancer too?
+Did you know that plant-based diets may help prevent cancer, too?
 A 2011 study in Cancer Management and Research concluded that plant-based diets (including vegan and vegetarian ones) are a useful strategy to reduce your risk of cancer.
-Specifically, the increased intake of plants, elimination of red and processed meats, and maintenance of a healthy body were attributed to a reduction in cancer.
+Specifically, the increased intake of plants, elimination of red and processed meats, and maintenance of a healthy body contributed to a reduction in cancer.

 Four plant foods that show particularly potent anticancer effects are: